-Telephone orders may be placed using the credit card, however proper documentation showing credit card payment must accompany the monthly report.
+Telephone and online orders may be placed using the credit card, however proper documentation showing credit card payment must accompany the monthly report.

-DOCUMENTATION
+3. DOCUMENTATION

+Detailed receipts are required for all purchases.
 Any time a purchase is made with the credit card, the cardholder is to obtain the customer's copy of the charge slip, cash register tape, paid invoice receipt or packing slip with pricing.
-This original documentation must be attached to the Monthly Credit Card Log for each cardholder for review by the department head and forwarded to the Accounts Payable Department.
+This original documentation must be attached to the Monthly Credit Card Log for each cardholder for review by the Department Head and forwarded to the Accounts Payable Department.
 The customer's copy of the credit card signature form alone is not sufficient.

 If for some reason the cardholder does not have documentation of the transaction to send with the statement, he/she must attach a memorandum detailing the description of the item, quantity, unit cost, date of purchase, merchant's name and why there is no supporting documentation.
 Instances of frequency of lack of documentation as determined by the Finance Director or County Administrator may constitute abuse.
-Abuse of this provision may result in cancellation of the credit card.
+Abuse of this provision may result in cancellation of the credit card as well as disciplinary action.
+In addition, the person utilizing the credit card will be held personally liable for the charges.

 If an invoice is not received, contact the vendor and ask them to fax an invoice.
 If you only received a packing slip with no pricing shown, write the prices on the slip.
-It is the responsibility of the cardholder to provide his/her department head with the receipt(s) for daily transactions.
+It is the responsibility of the cardholder to provide his/her Department Head with the receipt(s) for ALL transactions.

-PAYMENT AND INVOICE PROCEDURES
+4. PAYMENT AND INVOICE PROCEDURES

 - Do not issue a purchase order for any item purchased on a credit card. - The bank will mail one (1) copy of the Statement of Account (master statement) to the Finance Department at the end of the billing cycle.
 This Statement will list all items purchased/processed in the previous 30 days by all cardholders.
 Individual cardholders will also receive a Statement of Account at the end of the billing cycle. - The cardholder is required to review the statement and to note any errors.
 The cardholder attaches to the statement, a Credit Card Log and originals of the documentation received at the time of purchase or the explanation for lack of documentation.
-Each individual receipt must be signed by the individual whom made the purchase.
+The individual whom made the purchase must sign each individual receipt.
 Each purchase must be coded with the department's general ledger line item on the Credit Card Log.
-The Credit Card Log is approved by the cardholder and all original receipts are then forwarded to Accounts Payable in the Finance Department within three business days. - The Accounts Payable Clerk is responsible for reviewing the statements and receipts from all department heads and resolving any questions.
-Should the Accounts Payable Clerk not receive all of the statements, it will be his/her responsibility to contact department head to request the statements. - The department head or County Administrator shall sign a copy of the statement for an absent cardholder and forward with all information to the Accounts Payable Clerk.
+The cardholder approves the Credit Card Log and all original receipts are then forwarded to Accounts Payable in the Finance Department within three business days. - The Accounts Payable Clerk is responsible for reviewing the statements and receipts from all department heads and resolving any questions.
+Should the Accounts Payable Clerk not receive all of the statements, it will be his/her responsibility to contact department head to request the statements.

+- The department head or County Administrator shall sign a copy of the statement for an absent cardholder and forward with all information to the Accounts Payable Clerk.
 The cardholder shall sign the original statement upon returning to work. - A cardholder may be asked to make a purchase for another department.
 Enter that Department's account code on the Credit Card Log sheet.
 An authorized individual from the requesting department must sign off on the transaction charged to their department account code on the Credit Card Log form prior to submission to Accounts Payable Clerk. - All statements should be approved by the cardholder and returned to Accounts Payable even though there may be no purchase activity on his/her credit card for a particular billing cycle.